How to Fix Heating element replacement on Amana NED4655EW (Electric)

 Common Symptoms & Causes

-If your Amana NED4655EW is having trouble heating, these symptoms may point to a failed heating element.
+If your Amana NED4655EW is struggling to heat, look for these symptoms that may indicate a failed heating element:

-- Clothes are still damp or cold after a normal drying cycle
+• Clothes remain damp or cold after a normal drying cycle

-These issues are most commonly caused by a burned-out heating element coil, which naturally wears out over time due to repeated high-heat cycles and normal metal fatigue.
+These issues are most often caused by a burned-out heating element coil, which can wear out over time due to repeated high-heat cycles and natural metal fatigue.

 Safety First